 The caller should have a pen/pencil and paper handy to write down the reservation operator's name, date of trip, and trip times.
 This information should be confirmed with the reservation operator prior to ending the call.

 Each call is limited to scheduling rides for one eligible rider.
 There is no limit to the number of rides that can be scheduled within the 3 day period for the one eligible rider.
 As an exception, if the caller is scheduling rides for individuals going from the same origin to the same destination at the same time, the caller may schedule rides for up to 8 eligible riders.

 To cancel a ride, call (714) 560-5888, (949) 857-7188 or 877-OCTA-ADA (877-628-2232).
 The earlier a rider notifies ACCESS of the ride cancellation, the more efficiently schedulers can plan out the vehicle routes.
 Rides must be canceled at least 1 hour prior to the scheduled trip time.
 Late cancels are considered no-shows.

 A no-show will be counted when an ACCESS rider is not at the designated location at the scheduled pick-up time or cancels a ride reservation less than one hour before the trip is scheduled.
 If the rider is not at the pick-up location at the scheduled time, the driver will wait 5 minutes before marking the rider a no-show.
 In addition, a rider will receive a no-show if the care provider or agency, if required, is not present to receive the rider at the drop-off destination and the rider cannot be left alone.
-There are penalties for more than three no-show occurrences in a single month.
+A customer may be suspended if the number of no-shows or late cancellations received during any single month exceeds 10 percent of their overall scheduled monthly trips OR the number of no-shows or late cancellations exceeds five (5) during any single month.
 See our policies and appeals for more information.